wordpress stats plugin

 Just before serving open the lid, gently mix in the chicken at the bottom with the rice. serve it hot with mirchi ka salan or raita and enjoy.

-I could’nt post the recipe for mirchi ka salan right away but promise to surely do it in my next post.
+I could’nt post the recipe for mirchi ka salan right away but promise to surely do it in my next posts.
 Meanwhile do try the recipe and let me know how you liked it.

 Tags: , ,